Written by Julie Zelenski

 The exams are designed to assess your mastery of the course learning objectives, with a particular emphasis on material that was prominent in the assignments and labs.
 A sample exam will be published to set expectations about coverage, format, and difficulty.
 Hoping to crush that exam?
 Check our page chock full of exam advice!

 What resources can be used in the exams?
 Are exams open or closed book?

 The exams are closed-book.
 You may bring a double-sided US-Letter-sized page of your own prepared notes.
 The exam will include a reference sheet of essential details such as prototypes for standard library functions (e.g., strcpy, strlen, malloc).
 Here is a sample reference sheet for the midterm.
-The final exam will include an additional reference that lists common x86-64 assembly instructions.
+The final exam will include an additional reference sheet with the common x86-64 assembly instructions.

 We may have you use your laptop to type your answers for the exam, using our custom BlueBook software.
 If we do, you cannot access notes, run other applications, or use the Internet during the exam, nor use any other electronic devices.
-If we don't, no electronic devices may be used during the exam.
+If we instead use a paper-format exam, no electronic devices may be used during the exam.

 What is the procedure for exam regrades?